Pekoooo/Pekoooo/README.md

 # Hi there! 👋 I'm Clément

-I'm an Android Developer specializing in hardware integration and modern Android development practices.
+I'm an Android Developer specializing in IoT / hardware integration and modern Android development practices.

 ## 🚀 What I'm working on
 - Building robust Android applications with hardware integration